-The brand runs on three type families.
+The brand runs on four type families.
 Each one has a job; together they cover everything from a 12px tooltip to a 72px hero headline.

 This page is the brand-side view — what each typeface is for, how it feels, and what to reach for in which situation.
 For the developer-facing token reference (sizes, weights, line heights), see Typography.

-A geometric humanist sans designed by Olivia King for maximum legibility at small sizes.
-Open apertures, generous spacing, neutral personality.
+A variable sans-serif with a weight range of 300–900 and width range of 75%–125%.
+Clean, modern, and highly legible at all sizes.
 It does not call attention to itself, which is exactly why it works for body copy and UI: the eye reads through it, not at it.

-Use Inclusive Sans for body text, navigation, buttons, form fields, captions, and anything else that needs to be read quickly without friction.
+Use Zalando Sans for body text, navigation, buttons, form fields, captions, and anything else that needs to be read quickly without friction.

 Aa